 All-in-Two (AI2): Cover & Insert

 The so-called "All-in-Two" (AI2) diapers are really the classic kind of cloth diaper system, the kind that was the standard in the US in the 1950s.
 These are composed of two separate pieces: a waterproof cover and an absorbent cloth insert.
-Often, the waterproof cover and and the diaper insert are sold separately.
+Often, the waterproof cover and the diaper insert are sold separately.
 As a rule of thumb, each cover can be paired with any insert of your choice to create a diaper combination that works best for you.
 There are endless possibilities here for those who want to experiment.

 Prefolds — rolling it old school

 If All-in-Two diapers are classic, then prefolds (shorthand for "pre-folded cloth inserts") are ultra-classic.
 Your parents may have used prefolds on you, or more likely your grandparents or great grandparents used them.
 This is the old school cloth diaper system.
 The term "prefold" refers to a rectangular piece of fabric, folded to be several layers thick and sewn at the edges.
 Most prefolds have three sections, the center one being thicker with additional fabric layers than the outer sections.
-It must be folded, usually into thirds, and arranged into a cover before being placed on baby.
+It must be folded, usually into thirds, and arranged into a cover before being placed on the baby.
 Folding it correctly ensures that the center section is the thickest and thus most absorbent area.
-This enhanced approach was invented in 1950, and became all the rage for the next decade.
+This enhanced approach was invented in 1950 and became all the rage for the next decade.
 When you see an old picture of a 1950's mom fastening a cloth diaper with safety pins, you're looking at a prefold.

 The modern use of prefolds is only slightly different than that classic 1950s approach.
 Today, no one is using the safety pins anymore.
 Instead, the modern covers do the job of holding the diaper in the right place.
 A nice snug fitting cover will typically hold a prefold nicely in place.
-However, if movement is an issue and baby requires something more than just a cover to hold the prefold together, sharp "safety" pins are no longer necessary.
+However, if general movement is an issue and baby requires something more than just a cover to hold the prefold together, sharp "safety" pins are no longer necessary.
 They have been replaced by modern options.
 Practical to use and much safer than safety pins, either Snappi Diaper Fasteners or Boingo Cloth Diaper Fasteners.
 A Snappi (below, left) is a pinless, T-shaped, stretchable diaper fastener with grips at each end, and a Boingo (below, right) is similar except it is a simpler two anchor "I-shape" configuration instead of a T-shape.

 Why use a prefold?
 Cost is the primary motivator.
 Prefolds are the most economical choice.
 However in our cost analysis, we discovered that the Flip Hybrid, when purchased in bulk with their Stay Dry Inserts, is a very competitively priced option (and much easier and better performing overall).
 The lowest cost prefold systems such as the Gerber Prefold Birdseye 3-ply come out at $255 lifetime cost in our estimation, but the Flip Hybrid at $300 lifetime cost estimate is only $45 more yet offers dramatically better performance, especially in the critical areas of absorbency, comfort, and ease-of-use.